bru32/MetSelect-SNAG-List/SNAG_1.md

  In the top-middle of the image, there are 4 different sectors, **1** being the *Evaporatoring Temperature*, **2** being the *Condensing Temperature*, **3** being the *Refrigerant* and **4** being the *Ambient*, as this is also not an automated process.

+ When the THR is being used, the Evaporation Temperature can be ignoredd, as it isn't taken into consideration.

  Below this section, the user can select the condenser type.
  Below this is the results from all the condenser at the given conditions.